Infoland/iProva-REST-API-examples/README.md

 The token can be sent via the Authorization header with the string "token" followed by the token id. `Authorization: token e8f66f95-7ab2-404e-b557-879788b900de`.
 For more information about token authentication see [Tokens][Tokens]

-### Via Credentials
+### Via Credentials (Basic authentication)
-If the username and password of a user are known these credentials can be directly used to authenticate the user via the Authorization header.
-The header should contain the string "credentials" followed by the string "u:" and the username, a whitespace, the string "pwd:" and the password. `Authorization: credentials u:j.t.kirk pwd:P@$$w0rd`.
+If the username and password of a user are known these credentials can be directly used to authenticate the user via the Authorization header via basic authetication.
+The header should contain the string "Basic" followed by a base64 encoded string containing the credentials in the following format `<username>:<password>` `Authorization: Basic ai50Lmtpcms6UEAkJHcwcmQ=`.

-In this situation, passing an API key is still required.
-The API key can be passed via the "api_key" querystring parameter, or via an "x-api_key" http header.

 Of course the consumer should keep in mind that this would require the password to be sent via a http header, so only use this in combination with HTTPs.

 ### Via Windows Authentication